 - Avoid books and computer screens.
-Otherwise read small passages at a time with frequent breaks to look up towards the horizon.
+Otherwise, read small passages at a time with frequent breaks to look up towards the horizon.

-The following types of stabilizers are available:
+The following types of stabilisers are available:

-Gyroscopic (gyro) stabilizers (Suitable for high speed yachts.)
+Gyroscopic (gyro) stabilisers (Suitable for high-speed yachts.)

 Mounted low in a boat’s hull, gyroscopes will reduce a boat’s roll significantly.
 Modern control–movement gyros are spun up inside a vacuum to eliminate air resistance and offer lower power requirements.

-Fixed fin stabilizers
+Fixed fin stabilisers

 Fixed-fins are commonly used where space within the hull is limited.

-Retractable fin stabilizers
+Retractable fin stabilisers

-Fins can be retracted to inside the hull as to combat some of the disadvantages of a fixed fin.
+Fins can be retracted to inside the hull to combat some of the disadvantages of a fixed fin.
 The control of the fin movement is automatic and is usually derived from gyroscopic sensing gears.

-Zero-speed stabilizers (used for yachts at anchor)
+Zero-speed stabilisers (used for yachts at anchor)

-Videos demonstrating stabilizers:
+Videos demonstrating stabilisers: